 An initial administration fee payment of $181 is required when submitting your child’s registration.
 This is put towards the cost of the program.

-If your child is new to Melbourne Child Development or hasn’t accessed our services in the last 18 months, we do a pre-program assessment to allow the Speech Pathologist to gain an in-depth understanding of your child’s needs and how best to tailor the program to your child’s goals.
+If your child is new to Melbourne Child Development or hasn’t accessed our services in the last 18 months, we complete a pre-program assessment to allow the clinician to gain an in-depth understanding of your child’s needs and how best to tailor the program to your child’s goals.
 Once we have received your Registration form and Administration fee payment, we will contact you to arrange this assessment.

 The Pre-Program Assessment (only for new clients) is an additional cost of $272 (Monday – Friday) or $286 (Saturdays).

 *Should Melbourne Child Development be unable to offer you a place in the School Holiday Social Skills Program, any administration fee paid will be refunded.
 Please note that as the administration fee is allocated towards the therapy, it is separate from the Pre-Program Assessment payment which is not refundable.

 We look forward to receiving your registration!
 Don’t forget to complete your online Registration Form and Administration Fee Payment.

 If you need assistance with the form please call our friendly client services team on 9890 1062.